 We left Seattle around 10:30 a.m. and first headed past La Conner by a few exits to Chuckanut Drive, headed to Edison, Washington.
 Edison is this tiny town – population 133ish – that is known for being a bit artsy.
 While small, there are actually quite a few dining and drinking options in Edison.

 We chose the Rhododendron Cafe, known to the locals as the Rhody.
-The cafe is in what looks to be a converted house (maybe a farmhouse?) and has a cozy feel.
+The cafe is in what looks to be a converted house (maybe a farmhouse?) and has a cosy feel.
 We sat in the front room, but the seating area was quite big and they even have a screened-in porch if you want to be outside and safe from the rain.

 We arrived at about 11:30 a.m. a bit before the lunch crowd to an empty restaurant.
-After waiting a few minutes, my mom actually went towards the kitchen and let them know we were here.
+After waiting a few minutes, my mom went towards the kitchen and let them know we were here.
 After that, we were sat promptly.

 The menu was a mix of Northwest and ethnic fare.
 On special that day was a beet salad (made with local beets), topped with greens, prosciutto, and goat cheese.
 It was a perfect balance of salt from the cheese and meat and sweet from the beets.
 We also each ordered the peanut soup, which was a peanut curry soup with chicken and rice.
 It had a touch of heat to it and a lot of flavors.